 Butter the inside of a pie dish, or similar sized baking dish.
 Sift the flour and baking powder into a bowl so that they are evenly mixed.

-Next, place the sliced apples in a large bowl and add the lemon juice, lemon rind, half of the sugar (3 oz).
+Next, place the sliced apples in a large bowl and add the lemon juice, lemon rind, and sugar.
 Stir until well combined.
 Put the apples into the greased pie dish and set aside.

-Cream the remaining (3 oz) sugar and butter until light and fluffy.
+Cream the sugar and butter until light and fluffy.
 Beat in the egg.

 Next, gently fold in the flour and baking powder, until well combined, without overmixing.